Tommy Brown (baseball)

 Thomas Michael Brown (December 6, 1927 – January 15, 2025), nicknamed "Buckshot", was an American professional baseball player.
 He made his Major League Baseball (MLB) debut with his hometown Brooklyn Dodgers at 16 years and 241 days old, starting at shortstop at Ebbets Field against the Chicago Cubs, on August 3, 1944, during the World War II manpower shortage.
 Brown thus became the youngest non-pitcher to ever play in a major league game, and the second-youngest overall after Joe Nuxhall, who was 15 years and 316 days old when he first appeared as a hurler for the Cincinnati Reds on June 10, 1944.
 In Brown's debut game, he collected his first big-league hit, a double off the Cubs' Bob Chipman, and in the field handled three chances, with one error, as the Dodgers fell, 6–2.

+On August 20, 1945, at 17 years and 257 days old, Brown became the youngest player in MLB history to hit a home run, a record that still stands.

 Background

 Thomas Michael Brown was born on December 6, 1927, in Bensonhurst, Brooklyn.
 He dropped out of school when he was twelve years old and started working with his uncle, a dockworker.